 The Region's Most Comprehensive Joint Care

-Our board-certified orthopedic surgeons, Dr. Daniel Smith, Dr. William Humphreys, Dr. Corey Trease, Dr. Brian Duncan, and Dr. Blake Peterson, have years of experience in treating patients with a variety of joint injuries and conditions.
+Our board-certified orthopedic surgeons, Dr. Daniel Smith, Dr. Corey Trease, Dr. Brian Duncan, Dr. Blake Peterson, and Dr. Michael Smith, have years of experience in treating patients with a variety of joint injuries and conditions.
 Our orthopedic joint replacement surgeons have the knowledge and skills to perform a thorough evaluation and provide an accurate diagnosis and viable treatment options.
 Conservative methods will always be recommended first, but there are some cases when surgery is required to help eliminate pain and restore proper function.

 If a joint injury or condition is keeping you from living the life you love, schedule an appointment with one of our specialty-trained joint replacement surgeons by requesting an appointment online or calling (816) 233-9888.